OnroerendErfgoed/atramhasis/README.rst

 you would rather not address in a public forum, please mail us at ict@onroerenderfgoed.be.

-Contributions are welcome, both in code and documentation.
+Contributions are welcome.
+This could be improvements to the code, updated documentation or adding a new translation to the User Interface.
 Please see our `contribution guidelines <https://github.com/OnroerendErfgoed/atramhasis/blob/develop/CONTRIBUTING.md>`_ to find out how we can collaborate.